-AdobeARM.exe is Adobe Reader and Acrobat Manager that checks for Reader updates and installs them when found without requiring intervention of the user.
-Adobe Reader is configured to automatically install updates to keep you always on a secured version.
+AdobeARM.exe is Adobe Reader and Acrobat Manager that checks for Reader updates and installs them when found without requiring the intervention of the user.
+FYI, Adobe Reader is configured to automatically install updates to keep you always on a secured version.

 On the other hand, reader_sl.exe is another process that has the description Adobe Acrobat SpeedLauncher and it runs from the path ‘ C:\Program Files\Adobe\Reader 11.0\Reader’ and this process shortens the time needed to start reader by preloading its components.

 You can’t disable or delete this file, if you delete it, Windows configures Adobe Reader and that file gets added to the Reader folder mentioned above when you launch the Reader.
 So forget about disabling reader_sl.exe, it also doesn’t hog system resources.

 Without AdobeARM.exe process Adobe Reader can function, if you think this process is consuming your valuable system resources, then here is how you can disable it.

 How to disable AdobeARM.exe

 1. Open ‘Run’ command dialog using Win+R and type msconfig and press Enter

 2. In the system configuration dialog, click ‘Startup’ and remove tick mark for ‘Adobe Reader and Acrobat Manager’, click ‘OK’ to apply the changes.